vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 Material for MkDocs is natively integrated with [Disqus](https://disqus.com/), a comment system that provides a wide range of features like social integrations, user profiles, as well as spam and moderation tools.

-After setting up the `site_url` in `mkdocs.yml`, Disqus is configured by adding the Disqus shortname:
+After setting up the `site_url` in `mkdocs.yml`, Disqus is configured by adding the Disqus short name:

 ```yaml
 extra: